Hawaii volcano's 3 weeks of hot lava and toxic air -- with no end in sight

 Officials have been handing out particulate masks to help residents of southeast Big Island breathe.

-It's put a geothermal plant at risk
+It's crept close to a geothermal plant

 Then there's the risk of explosions at a geothermal power plant.
 Relentless lava flow has reached the Puna Geothermal Venture property, the civil defense agency said.

+The lava flow does not pose any immediate threat to the plant, the US Geological Survey said Wednesday.
+A high cone made by the lava has created a natural wall blocking the flow toward the plant, USGS scientist Wendy Stovall told reporters.
+Also, land south of the eruption has started to drop due to widening in the rift zone, causing the primary lava to move south, away from the plant, which is located north of the line of fissures, Stovall said.

 The plant produces electricity by bringing steam up from underground wells and funneling it to a turbine generator.
-Officials are trying to prevent possible explosions or the release of toxic fumes by "quenching" most of the wells, Hawaii Emergency Management Agency spokesman Thomas Travis said.
+Officials were trying to prevent possible explosions or the release of toxic fumes by capping the wells with plugs or "quenching" the wells.
 Quenching starts with filling underground wells with cold water.

-So far, 10 of the 11 wells at the geothermal plant have been quenched, Hawaii County officials said.
-Travis said workers might also try to plug the wells, perhaps by filling them with mud and capping them with iron plugs.
+All 11 of the plant's wells have been capped, according to Mike Kaleikini, senior director of Hawaii affairs for the plant.
+Workers on the site were continuing to monitor the situation.

 The ocean's not safe, either